TheSilvered/nest/docs/stdlib/sequence_utilities_library.md

 is positive and to the end when it is negative.

-`stop`, if set to `null`, defaults to the end of the sequence when the step is positive and to the start whent it is negative.
+`stop`, if set to `null`, defaults to the end of the sequence when the step is positive and to the start when it is negative.

 `step`, if set to `null`, defaults to `1`.